artem-spector/JF/doc/plan.md

 * when last reported client configuration available via success text of last InstrumentationConfigurationFeature command is close enough to the desired configuration, send a snapshot command.

+## 19 Jan 2017

+ Make instrumentation config a part of the snapshot, so that later on the analysis phase we could tell really different flows from those that are different because of instrumentation.
+ The data flow might be like this:

+ * client appends the current instrumentation configuration to the snapshot
+ * server stores the instrumentation with FlowMetadata, and updates it on each flow occurrence by saving intersection between the stored and last occurrence instrumentations.
+ * when building the FlowSummary, keep these flows separate, because merging would make it difficult to place the hotspots.
+ * To find out whether two different FlowMetadata can represent the same flow, reduce them to a common instrumentation set, and make sure the results are equal.
+   Reducing a flow means detecting the method instrumentations to be removed, and "collapsing" them like in tetris.